-10.9.3 PREPARATIONS FOR VENT AND DRAINING OPTION
+11.3 PREPARATIONS FOR VENT AND DRAINING OPTION

 - 1. Determine the most suitable vent and drain options for installation.
-See Figure 22 for reference, and refer to Exhauster Rotation Instructions section if necessary. - 2.
-Remove the 31/2" plastic vent cap (if required), and cover vent hole not in use.
+See Figures 22-25 for reference, and refer to Exhauster Rotation Instructions section if necessary. - 2.
+Remove the 31⁄2" plastic vent cap (if required), and cover vent hole not in use.
 Install rubber grommet (in parts bag) for 2" vent pipe.
 Connect vent pipe (field supplied).
-If using 11/2" or 3" vent, make transition as close as possible to the unit and on a vertical section. - 3.
+If using 11⁄2" or 3" vent, make transition as close as possible to the unit and on a vertical section. - 3.
 Remove the plastic air inlet cap and connect the 2" PVC air intake connector with the rubber gasket on the outside of the unit using the 2" lock nut (in parts bag).
 If using 11⁄2" or 3" air intake pipe, make transition as close as possible to the unit and on a vertical section. - 4.
 Connect 2" air intake pipe (field supplied).
 The exhaust vent must be supported appropriately prior to it being fitted to the exhauster.
 Under no circumstances shall the exhauster bear any weight of the venting system. - 5.
-Install appropriate gaskets on condensate trap, and remove the two plastic caps attached to the blower division, and the one attached to the side panel if applicable. - 6.
-Affix the condensate trap assembly to the interior of the side panel in the blower compartment using the two screws provided (in parts bag).
+Remove the two plastic caps attached to the blower division, and the one attached to the side panel if applicable. - 6.
+Affix the condensate trap assembly to the interior of the side panel in the blower compartment for upflow positions; (the interior of the side panel in the burner compartment for downflow positions) using the two screws provided (in parts bag).
+For horizontal positions affix the condensate trap assembly to the exterior side panels. - 7.
+Make sure combustion department is fully sealed.

-- Condensate drain tubing must be cut to appropriate length and slopping towards condensate trap, ensuring that drain hoses do not create traps prior to the condensate trap assembly. - Condensate trap must be primed with water prior to initial furnace start up. - Any increase in venting diameter must be done on the vertical sections NOT horizontal sections.
+- Condensate drain tubing must be cut to appropriate length and slopping towards condensate trap, ensuring that drain hoses do not create traps prior to the condensate trap assembly. - Condensate trap must be primed with water prior to initial furnace start up. - Any increase of venting must be done on the vertical sections NOT horizontal sections.